Miriam Giudice as Mother Cabrini as a Young Woman

 Brendan McClorey, Location Sound

 Joe Orlandino is the founder/principal of Atlas Media, a Chicago-based media production company, and In My Brother's Shoes, Inc., a not-for-profit 501 (c)(3) corporation.
 He started his career in 1974 producing and starring in pre-MTV music videos.
 His progressive live action/animated music video, Video Child, received awards at the 1981 Chicago International Film Festival and 1982 Athens International Film/Video Festival.
 He has worked extensively in corporate sales, marketing, advertising, and promotions.
 Clients have included Comcast, Motorola, Illinois Shotokan Karate Clubs, Silicon Valley’s Grand Hotel and Cupertino Inn.
-Joe is the EP of Lucia Mauro’s films In My Brother’s Shoes and One Year Later, as well as the TV pilot, The Cooking American.
-In addition, he is the EP of the timely issues film, Rain Beau’s End (based on his original story); the in-development drama, Anita & Margaret; the indie comedy, Ascots; the TV mini-series pilot, The Vanquished; and Fair Winds & Down Drafts, a YouTube sailing series with host Will Clinger and guest Tim Kazurinsky.
+Joe is the producer of all of Lucia Mauro’s films.
+In addition, he is the producer of the timely issues film, Rain Beau’s End (based on his original story); the in-development drama, Anita & Margaret; the Bruce Springsteen-inspired feature, Man at the Top; the short family drama, Gimme Some Lovin'; the indie comedy, Ascots; the TV mini-series pilot, The Vanquished; and Fair Winds & Down Drafts, a YouTube sailing series with host Will Clinger and guest Tim Kazurinsky.